algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 - At the start of the project, we ran into some issues that we thought were the use of Mac M1.
 So we decided to use Docker[^docker].
 After several tests and advice, we finally decided not to use Docker, because it would complicate our tasks.
 After all, we need the debugger of VsCode.
 - Add comments to the existing code to make it easier to understand.

+- Do you consider the project as finished if all the tests pass?
+Or do you have other criteria for it?

+    > Yes, that would be considered a successful mission.

 ## Open questions